 | 150K | $4,000 | $154,100 | $2,000 |

 Intraday vs EOD: Intraday trailing tracks your unrealized equity during the session — a spike in unrealized profit moves the floor even if you close flat.
 EOD trailing only moves at end of day based on your closing balance.
 EOD is more forgiving for traders with large intraday swings.
-EOD accounts have a daily loss limit; intraday accounts do not.
+EOD accounts have a daily loss limit (DLL) that adjusts by scaling tier; intraday accounts do not have a DLL.

 For a deeper comparison of trailing drawdown across firms, see our prop firm drawdown rules guide.